Ducab Achieves A Year Of Unprecedented Growth And Sustainability Milestones

-(MENAFN- Dubai PR Network) Dubai, UAE - 07 January 2024: Ducab Group concluded 2024 with record growth, strengthening its position as a global leader in energy solutions and sustainable manufacturing.
+(MENAFN- Mid-East Info) Ducab Group concluded 2024 with record growth, strengthening its position as a global leader in energy solutions and sustainable manufacturing.
 In its 45th year of operations, the Group expanded into more than 20 new markets, significantly increased production capacity, and launched innovative eco-friendly products.
 These initiatives powered large-scale infrastructure projects and accelerated industrial decarbonization efforts, contributing to the UAE's net-zero objectives outlined in the Dubai Clean Energy Strategy 2050 and the UAE Net Zero Strategy 2050.

 Ducab's international reach surged in 2024, with the Group now supplying energy solutions to over 75 countries.
 A major highlight of this growth was the agreement with Emirates NBD India, signed under the UAE-India Comprehensive Economic Partnership Agreement (CEPA).
 The agreement strengthens economic ties between the two countries and solidifies Ducab's role in India's infrastructure and energy sectors.
 Ducab's Bengaluru office, which opened in early 2023, strengthened the company's presence in India and Southeast Asia, underscoring its strategy to establish India as a key market.